No More Page Three – Frequently Asked Questions

-A. The founder of the campaign is writer and actor Lucy Anne Holmes, who started the campaign because she became sad that the most prominent (excuse the pun) photograph of a woman in the widest circulation British newspaper is of a young woman in just her knickers.
-The team is now 10 strong and growing you can read more about us here.
+A. The founder of the campaign is writer and actor Lucy Anne Holmes, who started it because she became sad that the most prominent photograph of a woman in the widest circulation British newspaper is of a young woman in just her pants.
+The campaign has been very popular and soon became busy and so a team was formed.
+The team is forever growing and changing but you can read more about its current members and find out who is closest to you here.

 Q. So why are you trying to get Page Three banned?

 A. Actually we aren’t.
 NMP3 isn’t asking for censorship, or for an Act of Parliament to force the editor of The Sun to scrap Page Three.

 NMP3 is asking, politely that page 3 be removed voluntarily.